symphonists/dashboard/README.markdown

 	}

 First check that you should output your own panel. `$context['panel']` contains an `XMLElement` that is a panel container to which you can append children.
 The saved configuration for the panel is presented in the `$context['config']` array.

+* * *

+## Known issues
+* when selecting an item from the Create New menu, the menu does not disappear until it loses focus
+* adding more than one Markdown Text Panel produces a PHP error